20 Immune Boosting Recipes to Stay Healthy | The Woks of Life

 17. Superfood Miso Soup

-Our superfood miso soup contains spinach, rich in VItamin C and Vitamin A-producing carotenoids.
+Our superfood miso soup contains spinach, rich in Vitamin C and Vitamin A-producing carotenoids.
 It also contains kelp, which is a nutrient powerhouse!
 Kelp contains Vitamin K, Vitamin A, calcium, iron, magnesium, and iodine.

 18. Stir-fried Chinese Mustard Greens